phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Line#2 - A script that displays the third line of the file iacta

 It is a good file that cuts iron without making noise - A script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line

+Save current state of directory -  A script that writes into the file ls_cwd_content the result of the command ls -la